trifork/erjang/README.md

 ### How does it work?

-It loads Erlang's binary `.beam` file format, converts it into Java's `.class` file format, and loads it into the JVM.
+It loads Erlang's binary `.beam` file format, compiles it into Java's `.class` file format, and loads it into the JVM.
 It will eventually have it's own implementation of all Erlang's BIFs (built-in-functions) written in Java.

 ### Does it work?